odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 JSON Web Tokens are stateless.
 You can’t change a token to be invalid in a straightforward way.
 The easiest way to implement logging out is just to remove the token from the browser.
-Since the cookies that we designed are `HttpOnly`, you need to create an endpoint that clears it.
+Since the cookies that should be defined as `HttpOnly`, you need to create an endpoint that clears it.

 A logout route, e.g. `GET /logout`: